 The Internal Audit Department, Actuarial & Risks Division and the statutory auditors' draft recommendations when they identify a weakness in the internal control system.
-These recommendations are put to the Audit & Risks Committee.
+These recommendations are put to the Audit, Accounts and Risks Committee.

-Implementation of the recommendations is followed up in the internal GeRiCo application, by the Internal Audit Department when the recommendations result from internal audits and by the Actuarial & Risks Division's Risk Management & Internal Control Department in all other cases.
-They periodically report to executive management and to the Audit & Risks Committee.
+Implementation of the recommendations is followed up by the Internal Audit Department when the recommendations result from internal audits and by the Actuarial & Risks Division's Risk Management & Internal Control Department in all other cases, which report periodically to executive management and to the Audit, Accounts and Risks Committee.